My-Finance-Report/yearly_report/README.md

 - (DONE) try to serve the resulting report with haskell
   - minimally implimented with Scotty
 - (DONE) allow uploading documents to generate "live" reports
-  - create a minimal "upload" configuration that is tied to a source and allows saving upload config
+  - (DONE) create a minimal "upload" configuration that is tied to a source and allows saving upload config
-- (TODO) allow sankey nodes to be configurable
+- (DONE) allow sankey nodes to be configurable
-  -(DONE) remove internal notion of bank vs CC statement -(TODO) create a configurable object to make sankeys -(TODO) put it into the ui for processing
+  -(DONE) remove internal notion of bank vs CC statement -(DONE) create a configurable object to make sankeys -(DONE) put it into the ui for processing
 - (DONE) allow for manually update transactions from a ui
   - (TODO) need to persist the matchers to the DB so that in the future the same transactions get binned accordingly